-I would never class myself as a typical poet - I don't own a corduroy jacket for starters.
-When I was growing up I loved reading rhyming books and especially Roald Dahl's 'Revolting Rhymes' and any sort of funny poems and limericks like Spike Milligan's 'Sardines' and I would often spend ages thinking up some of my own.
+When I was growing up I loved rhyming books like Roald Dahl's 'Revolting Rhymes' and any sort of funny poems and limericks for example Spike Milligan's 'Sardines' and I would often spend ages thinking up my own.

 A British Heart